The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Transfer Time = 50m

-Transfer by road and ferry to the island of Gozo for 5 nights’ accommodation at the Hotel Calypso.
-There should be enough time to take in a circular walk around Marsalforn in the afternoon.
+Today we take to the sea as we transfer by road and ferry to the island of Gozo for our remaining 5 nights’.
+There should be enough time to take in a circular walk around Marsalforn in the afternoon and to see the hill of Tas Salvatur, close up.

 Transfer by road and ferry to Malta airport for check-in and return flight to London Gatwick / Heathrow.